Ultrasonic Systems for Precise Cleaning Applications

 2. Energy Efficiency: Despite their high power output, Phenix+ and Phenix Hyper systems are designed with energy efficiency in mind.
 Advanced power management features help reduce energy consumption without compromising on cleaning performance.

-3. Frequency Modulation: The Phenix+ system introduces programmable frequency modulation technology, which automatically varies the ultrasonic frequency during the cleaning cycle.
+3. Frequency Modulation: The Phenix+ system introduces programmable frequency modulation technology, which varies the ultrasonic frequency during the cleaning cycle.
 This feature improves the cleaning efficiency by eliminating standing wave patterns and enhancing cavitation uniformity.
 This results in more consistent cleaning across complex geometries.

 4. Hyperwave Technology: Exclusive to the Phenix Hyper system, Hyperwave technology generates complex waveforms that create a uniform acoustic pattern for fully three-dimensional cleaning.
 The 78kHz Hyperwave produces superior cleaning power for removing stubborn contaminants from intricate parts.